Mega Man 7: Plot

 After Wily's Robot Masters are defeated, he dispatches four more to combat the protagonist: Spring Man, Slash Man, Shade Man, and Turbo Man.
 In one of the locations, Mega Man encounters an injured Bass and sends him to Dr. Light's lab for repairs.
-Mega Man defeats the remaining Robot Masters and goes back home, learning upon arriving that Bass had betrayed him, as he had berserk and had torn up the lab, escaping with parts for new enhancements that Dr. Light was working on.
+Mega Man defeats the remaining Robot Masters and goes back home, learning upon arriving that Bass had betrayed him, as he had gone berserk and had torn up the lab, escaping with parts for new enhancements that Dr. Light was working on.
 Wily appears on the video monitor and mocks reveals that Bass and Treble are actually his own creations, and that they only gained his trust in order to steal the parts, mocking him for falling for it.
 Bass' apparent ambition is to best Mega Man in combat and prove himself as the strongest robot in existence.
 Enraged, Mega Man makes his way to Wily's fortress and defeats Bass and Treble, and then Dr. Wily himself.
 As usual, Wily begs for mercy, but after giving him six chances to change his ways, Mega Man is fed up, and threatens him with his Mega Buster with the temptation to kill him.
 Terrified, Wily explains that as a robot, Mega Man is prevented from harming humans; Mega Man counters that he is "more than a robot" (In the Japanese version, Mega Man stops and stands in silence).
 Before Mega Man could do anything, he is interrupted when the fortress begins to self-destruct, and Bass and Treble arrive to rescue their creator at the last moment.
 Before escaping, Bass taunts Mega Man for his hesitation ("He who hesitates is lost"), vowing that he, Wily, and Treble will return to get their revenge.
 Mega Man then escapes the collapsing castle, contemplating the events that transpired, and returns home to his family.